The next level of nursing professionalism

-See the UNMC Catalog for purposes, outcomes and competencies, as well as for core curriculum, course descriptions and example plans of study.
+See the UNMC Catalog for purposes, outcomes and competencies, as well as for core curriculum and course descriptions.

 - Bachelor of Science in Nursing (BSN) or Master of Science in Nursing (MSN) degree from a Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission for Education in Nursing (ACEN) accredited school of nursing.

 - BSN and/or MSN degree obtained from a non-US college must be evaluated and be equivalent to a US nursing degree.